electron/electron/docs/tutorial/support.md

 ### Linux

-The prebuilt `ia32` (`i686`) and `x64` (`amd64`) binaries of Electron are built on
+The prebuilt binaries of Electron are built on Ubuntu 18.04.
-Ubuntu 12.04, the `armv7l` binary is built against ARM v7 with hard-float ABI and NEON for Debian Wheezy.

-[Until the release of Electron 2.0][arm-breaking-change], Electron will also continue to release the `armv7l` binary with a simple `arm` suffix.
-Both binaries are identical.

-Whether the prebuilt binary can run on a distribution depends on whether the distribution includes the libraries that Electron is linked to on the building platform, so only Ubuntu 12.04 is guaranteed to work, but following platforms are also verified to be able to run the prebuilt binaries of Electron:
+Whether the prebuilt binary can run on a distribution depends on whether the distribution includes the libraries that Electron is linked to on the building platform, so only Ubuntu 18.04 is guaranteed to work, but following platforms are also verified to be able to run the prebuilt binaries of Electron:

-* Ubuntu 12.04 and newer
+* Ubuntu 14.04 and newer
-* Fedora 21
+* Fedora 24 and newer
-* Debian 8
+* Debian 8 and newer

-[arm-breaking-change]: ../breaking-changes.md#duplicate-arm-assets